Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/18-MUSIC-Algorithm/README.md

 ## Subspace Algorithm

 MUSIC performs DOA estimation using a subspace approach involving a peak search across the noise subspace of the array.
 The critical first step requires identification of the basis vectors of this noise subspace.
 Several approaches are possible.
 Eigenspace methods are popular.
-This tutorial adopts an algorithm based on QR-Decomposition and SVD as these algorithms can be implemented efficiently on the AI Engine.
+This tutorial adopts an algorithm based on QR-Decomposition and SVD because you can implement these algorithms efficiently on the AI Engine.
 Data flow is simplified because this approach operates directly on the snapshot matrix $\textbf{A}$.

 The following figure demonstrates the overall concept.
 The snapshot matrix $\textbf{A}$ is "tall and skinny" with dimensions $128\times 8$.
 The basis vectors of the noise subspace $\textbf{V}_r$ may be computed from a two step procedure.
 First, a QR-Decomposition of the snapshot matrix $\textbf{A}=\textbf{Q}\textbf{R}$ produces the $\textbf{R}$ matrix with upper triangular portion $\textbf{R}_r$.
 The $\textbf{Q}$ matrix may be discarded.
 Second, the SVD of $\textbf{R}_r=\textbf{U}_r\textbf{S}_r\textbf{V}_r^\dagger$ provides a basis for the desired noise subsplace by selecting the appropriate columns of $\textbf{V}_r^\dagger$ based on identifying the noise subspace singular values from $\textbf{S}_r$.
 This subspace identification may be performed simply by extracting the $S$ smallest singular values if $S$ is known, or the # of active signals may be identified online using simple (that is, "thresholding") or more advanced (that is, "information theoretic") techniques.
 This tutorial assumes $S$ is known.